Mike-a-Wendel/portfolio/src/content/work/python-samp.md

 | sortFiles.py Python script | [GitHub](https://github.com/Mike-a-Wendel/portfolio/blob/main/public/assets/scripts/sortFiles.py) | [Download](../../assets/scripts/sortFiles.py) |
 | Using sortFiles.py         | [Sample documentation](#using-sortfilespy)                                                        | [PDF](../../assets/pdf/Using-sortfiles.pdf)   |

-**Notes on the writing sample:** Please consider the following description, the included python sample, and the [Sample documentation](#using-sortfilespy) as the writing sample.
+**Notes on the writing sample:** Please consider the following description, the included python sample, and the [Sample documentation](#using-sortfilespy) as the complete writing sample.

 #### Background

-Large sets of information (let’s call them libraries), written by multiple people, present unique challenges to ensure data integrity, consistency, and library-wide updates.
-Data integrity and consistency can often be handled through the appropriate use of source control, like implementation and enforcement of a branch model, branch protection rules, and code reviews in GitHub.
+Large sets of information (let’s call them libraries) written by multiple authors present unique challenges to ensure consistency, file integrity, and application of library-wide changes.
+Integrity and consistency can often be handled through the appropriate use of source control, like implementation and enforcement of a branch model, branch protection rules, and code reviews in GitHub.

 Processes and tools to manage library-wide updates independently of the work of individual writers can be critical to the effectiveness of a documentation team.

 For example, say you need to run accessibility checks and fixes as part of a bid requirement for a contract.
-Involving the entire documentation team in this important work takes them away from other critical work.
-You could hire a contractor just to handle this task, but you’ll likely have to hire her again when yet another unexpected, urgent task comes up that your team doesn’t have the bandwidth to handle.
+Involving the entire documentation team in this important work can take them away from other critical work.
+You could hire a contractor just to handle this task, but you’ll likely have to hire her again when yet another unexpected, urgent task comes up that your team doesn’t have the resources to handle.

 Or you could rely on documentation tools and processes that are developed specifically for your library to help your writers do what they do best, provide real value to the product by delighting customers while addressing their needs.
 Not by doing mindless, repetitive tasks to scrub already written documentation.

 #### Process

-Developing processes and tools to simplify the work of documentation teams requires strategic thought as well as the ability to translate process logic into tools.
+Developing processes and tools to simplify the work of documentation teams requires strategic thought as well as the ability to translate process logic into usable tools.

 As a sample, consider this Python script, which sorts DITA XML files into separate folders based on the topicrefs in a DITA map.
-This is a simplistic example, and might be used as the first step in a process to test or make changes to one set of topics when all documentation source is stored in a monorepo.
+This is a simplistic example, and might be used as the first step in a larger process to test or update one set of topics when all documentation source is stored in a common repository.

 ---